Isabella Plains

 Isabella Plains is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Isabella Plains' dwellings were 75.5% houses and 24.5% other dwellings (semi-detached, apartments, 'other') as of the latest Census, compared to Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
-Home ownership in Isabella Plains was 29.3%, with mortgaged dwellings at 50.4% and rented ones at 20.3%.
-The median monthly mortgage repayment was $1,880, below the Australian Capital Territory average of $2,000.
-Median weekly rent was $450, higher than the Australian Capital Territory figure of $425.
-Nationally, Isabella Plains' mortgage repayments were higher at $1,880 compared to the Australian average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.
+Isabella Plains' dwelling structures, as per the latest Census, consisted of 75.5% houses and 24.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
+Home ownership in Isabella Plains was at 29.3%, with mortgaged dwellings at 50.4% and rented ones at 20.3%.
+The median monthly mortgage repayment in the area was $1,880, below Australian Capital Territory's average of $2,000.
+The median weekly rent figure was recorded at $450, compared to Australian Capital Territory's $425.
+Nationally, Isabella Plains' mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing